oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.11.6 Document Property - Tracking - Revision History

-The Revision History (`revision_history`) with value type `array` of 1 or more Revision History Entries contains all the information elements required to track the evolution of a CSAF document.
+The Revision History (`revision_history`) with value type `array` of 1 or more Revision History Entries holds one revision item for each version of the CSAF document, including the initial one.

         "revision_history": {
           // ...